facelessuser/RegReplace/readme.md

 If you haven't created a command yet, but you want to quickly run a sequence, you can search for ```Reg Replace: RegEx Input Sequencer``` in the command palette and launch an input panel where you can enter the name of replacements separated by commas and press enter.

+## View Without Replacing
+If you would simply like to view what the sequence would fine without replacing, you can construct a command to highlight targets without replacing them (each pass could affect the end result, but this just shows all passes without predicting replaces).

+Just add the "find_only" argument and set it to true.

+    {
+        "caption": "Reg Replace: Remove Trailing Spaces",
+        "command": "reg_replace",
+        "args": {"replacements": ["remove_trailing_spaces"], "find_only": true}
+    },

+A prompt will appear allowing you to replace the highlighted regions.
+Regions will be cleared on cancel.

+If for any reason the highlights do not get cleared, you can simply run the "RegReplace: Clear Highlights" command from the command palette.

+Highlight color and style can be changed in the settings file.

 # Source Code
 https://github.com/facelessuser/RegReplace/zipball/master